mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 Going forward, I'll be testing all of my new apps with Playwright.
 I'll likely even port some of my old Cypress tests to Playwright for apps [where my tests have crept above the five-minute mark](https://github.com/mtlynch/whatgotdone).

 If you're a Cypress user, I strongly suggest giving Playwright a look.
-To me, the jump from Cypress to Playwright is as substantial as the jump was from Selenium to Cypress.
+To me, the jump from Cypress to Playwright is as substantial as from Selenium to Cypress.